How to Care for Your Sprain

 - Compression – Wrap your injured joint (even while you’re resting it) to stabilize it and reduce swelling.

 - Elevation – Rest your injury at or above the level of your heart for two to three hours each day.
 This will help reduce swelling and bruising.

 In most cases, the pain and swelling will diminish over the course of a few days, so you should plan to take it easy and listen to your body.
 If certain activities hurt, avoid them.

 When to See a Doctor for a Sprain

 It is usually advisable to see a doctor after any injury to ensure that it isn’t more severe than you think it is and to make sure that you’re getting the proper treatment.
 For a sprain, it’s particularly important to see a doctor if your joint has significant swelling or deformity, or if you aren’t able to put weight on the joint.
 These may be signs of bone fractures, which are sometimes mistaken for sprains.
 It’s also a good idea to see a doctor for sprain treatment if you have significant bruising, because this can be a sign of a Grade II or Grade III sprain which may need more specialized treatment.
 Finally, be sure to visit a doctor if your injury is still painful after 5-7 days, or if it becomes increasingly discolored, numb, or tingly.

 Your doctor will most likely perform an x-ray and/or MRI (two types of imaging tests) to determine the exact nature and severity of your injury.
-He/she may put your joint in a cast or splint.
-In rare, severe cases, surgery may be necessary to repair fully torn ligaments.
 As your injury heals, our providers at Synergy Sports Wellness Institute can give you some therapy exercises that will help to strengthen and improve mobility in your joint.